-Although a deficiency of CoQ10 in the body is known to cause heart problems, studies show that heart patients who take CoQ10 as a supplement do not derive any clear benefit from its use.
-Many claims have been made about CoQ10 being helpful to patients with congestive heart failure, but these claims have not been borne out conclusively by clinical evidence.
+Although a deficiency of CoQ10 in the body is understood to cause heart problems, studies have indicated that heart patients who take CoQ10 as a supplement do not derive any clear benefit from its use.
+Many claims have been made about CoQ10 being helpful to patients with congestive heart failure, but these claims have not been proven conclusively by clinical evidence.

 Reducing High Blood Pressure

-Some studies indicate that taking CoQ10 can help to make small reductions in blood pressure.
-However, the supplement's action is not effective in all patients and should not be taken in lieu of high blood-pressure medications that are prescribed by a physician.
+Some studies have indicated that taking CoQ10 can cause slight reductions in blood pressure.
+However, the supplement's action is not effective in all patients and should not be taken in lieu of high blood pressure medications that are prescribed by a physician.

-Studies by the National Institute of Health indicate that CoQ10 may have some value for athletes to increase the ability of muscles to recovery after vigorous workouts.
-This ability to aid in muscle recovery can also be helpful for patients with illnesses that include muscle involvement.
-In addition, the use of CoQ10 can also be helpful for patients suffering from muscle weakness from statin drugs, which are prescribed to lower cholesterol.
+Studies by the National Institute of Health suggest that CoQ10 may have some value for athletes to increase the ability of muscles to recover after vigorous workouts.
+This potential to aid muscle recovery could also be helpful for patients with muscle disorders.
+In addition, the use of CoQ10 could be useful for patients suffering from muscle weakness due to statin drugs, which are prescribed to lower cholesterol.